-Government elephant safari's are held near the Chitwan national park ticket office.
+Government elephant safari's were near the Chitwan national park ticket office however in 2018 it's better to inquire at the NTNC office nearby.
 While private elephant safaris are held on the other side of Sauraha.
-Do see the map of chitwan national park to see where they are.
+Do see the map of Chitwan national park to see where they are.

 The elephants in Chitwan National Park are Indian elephants.
 Some are still wild.
 Others are from the Sauraha Elephant Breeding Center and many are privately owned.